hperrin/svelte-material-ui/CONTRIBUTING.md

 npm i
 ```

 Now you're set up.
-If there are package-lock.json files in the package directories after setting up, feel free to delete them.
+If there are package-lock.json changes in the package directories after setting up, feel free to revert them.
 Run this to start up the dev site.

 ```
 cd packages/site